 Anyone who knows me knows that I am opposed to the idea of New Year's resolutions.
 However, I am all about personal goals and challenging myself.
 In my house we have set a reading challenge between my fiance and me.
 We are challenging ourselves to read around 55 books collectively.
 Naturally, we hope for more, but in the basic structure of a day with work and family, sometimes it's difficult to squeeze in the reading time.
 Reading isn't merely a hobby of ours, but a necessity.
 There are numerous benefits to reading and the notion that reading is a drag is only for those who are a drag.
 I didn't meet my reading challenge for last year, which was low to begin with.
 I found myself busy with other things and didn't manage my time wisely.
 I forgot that the very things I needed would have been found by picking up a book—mental stimulation, stronger analytical thinking, improved focus, and most of all, stress reduction.

 As a writer, it is absolute must that I read.
 My writing and vocabulary skills will not only improve, but I'll find the inspiration I need to write my own stories.
 How a writer makes me feel as a reader will only aid in reaching my goal of how I want my reader to feel.
 My first three books of the year have writers who have inspired me.
 I started off the year with the historical fiction Z: A Novel of Zelda Fitzgerald by Therese Anne Fowler.
 She researched Zelda's life, the untold stories, creating a plausible viewpoint from Zelda's perspective.
 It's written in first person, so I had the benefit of reading Zelda's internal dialogue.
-Her story has stayed with me and offered more empathy for a woman people have claimed to have ruined her husband's life and career--if the many stories about her are even true.
+Her story has stayed with me and offered empathy for a woman people have claimed to have ruined her husband's life and career--if the many stories about her are even true.
 Did she really keep F. Scott Fitzgerald from attaining his goals as a writer?
 Did she really keep him up late partying and make him the raging alcolholic he was?
-What I gained from the novel is that she could have easily been a victim of circumstance and society; the anti-feminist culture that was her era.
+What I gained from the novel is that she could have easily been a victim of circumstance and society.
 As far as I see it, F. Scott Fitgerald is responsible for his own actions—as we all are

-What's currently on my typewriter is a first-person story that leans towards creative non-fiction.
+What's currently on my typewriter is a first-person story that leans towards creative non-fiction, with some historical events.
 I doubted my direction of first-person, but now feel more comfortable with carrying on after reading Fowler's book.
-The interesting part about creative non-fiction is that it's more common that we think as many fiction writers include their own experiences and people in their lives.
+The interesting part about creative non-fiction is that it's more common that we think as many fiction writers include their own experiences and people in real life.
 The names are changed to protect the innocent, although "innocence" is not always the case.
 Whether or not you're into fiction or non, in the camp that Zelda was crazy, or that she hindered Fitzgerald's success, the book is an excellent and eye-opening read.
 If anything, it will make you think more about her situation from rational perspective.
 It's very much like the idea of reading a book before watching the movie.
 You get more of a backstory, the reasons for the character's behavior, and insight that the movie can't offer in 90 minutes.
 This novel is no different in that regard when trying to make your Zelda determination

-Another great read was Dominick Dunne's biography, The Way We Lived Then: Recollections of a Well-Known Name Dropper.
+Another great read was Dominick Dunne's autobiography/memoir, The Way We Lived Then: Recollections of a Well-Known Name Dropper.
 Dunne writes about his start in the Hollywood scene and the many people he met along the way.
 His writing feels honest and there is a sense of humility.
-The catch with biographies is that they are an account of our life as we "remember" it.
+The catch with autobiographies is that they are an account of our life as we "remember" it.
 Although Dunne refers to his journals that he kept along the way, it's not easy to think the same as our younger selves.
 Trying to rely on our memories, even with photos and journals, doesn't necessarily lend itself to an accurate event.
 But, Dunne puts it plainly in the title, "Recollections."
 What I appreciated the most is that he is overall respectful of those he writes about.
 He doesn't assume he knows why other's behaved as they did despite having background stories.
 Dunne also wasn't afraid to be a bit self-deprecating.
 His account of his life didn't feel exaggerated—something I am immensely aware of.
 Dunne's writing will affect how I share my story.
 I want the feeling of openness and honesty with each word, regardless of after-affects of popular opinion.
 Everyone around you, in your inner-circle, think they know you.
 They may in some form or fashion, but writing down your thoughts in the quest to be completely true will probably make them question how much they really know.
 I admire those who do, even if I don't agree with their decisions in life.